Geometric interactions between bricks and $\tau$-rigidity: Minimal brick-infinite algebras

 \begin{lemma} Let $A$ be minimal brick-infinite.
-Then $q(x)$ is positive on almost all chambers of the $\tau$-tilting fan. \end{lemma}
+Then $q(x)$ is positive on almost all cones of the $\tau$-tilting fan. \end{lemma}

-\begin{proof} Since $A$ is minimal brick-infinite, almost all support $\tau$-tilting modules are faithful $\tau$-tilting of projective dimension one.
-Hence, if we take a $g$-vector $v$ in the chamber of such a (basic) module $T = T_1 \oplus \cdots \oplus T_n$, we get
+\begin{proof} Since $A$ is minimal brick-infinite, almost all indecomposable $\tau$-rigid modules are faithful of projective dimension one.
+Hence, if we take a $g$-vector $v$ in the cone corresponding to a faithful (basic) $\tau$-rigid module $T = T_1 \oplus \cdots \oplus T_r$, we get

 where the $a_i$ are positive real numbers and $g_i$ is the $g$-vector of $T_i$.
 We see that

 \end{proof}